blockpain/solana_security_article/sections/seed_collisions.md

 To mitigate the risk of seed collisions, developers can:
 - Use unique prefixes for seeds across different PDAs in the same program.
 This approach will help ensure that PDAs remain distinct
 - Use unique identifiers (e.g., timestamps, user IDs, nonce values) to guarantee that a unique PDA is generated every time
-- Programmatically validate a generated PDA does not collide with existing PDAs before executing certain actions
+- Programmatically validate a generated PDA does not collide with existing PDAs